pizslacker/linuxdemo/README.md

 Made with C using SDL2 that implements the classic "Doom" pixel fire algorithm, spherical text scrolling banner and a parrallax moving star trail background.
 Now with a soundbyte bgm loop!

+Should work on any Linux distribution that has SDL2 + SDL2_mixer.

 Usage:
 ```bash
 $ linuxdemo -f / --fullscreen /  -w 1280 -h 720 / --width 1280 --height 720